bhunting/Acurite_00592TX_sniffer/README.md

 Do not rely on a dead/mark time at the beginning of the data sync stream.

-The 00592TX first emits a seemingly random length string of random width hi/lo pulses, most like to provide radio radio synchronization.
+The 00592TX first emits a seemingly random length string of random width hi/lo pulses, most like to provide radio to radio (emitter / receiver) synchronization.

 The probe then emits 4 data sync pulses of approximately 50% duty cycle and 1.2 ms period.
 The sync pulses start with a high level and continue for 4 high / low pulses.